 What is a luxury holiday in France?

-A 5-star vacation can mean different things to different people, but whether you want glittering action or a quiet retreat, few disagree that France is a top destination for a dip into the good life.
+A 5-star vacation can mean different things to different people, but whether you want glittering action of Paris or a quiet retreat, few disagree that France is a top destination for a dip into the good life.

 The idea of renting a French villa with a pool or a centuries-old chateau is the stuff of dreams – at least it was the trip of my dreams.
 And when my husband and I rented an apartment in an 11th-century stone chateau in the mountains of Languedoc, my bucket list vacation came to life.